bizzabo/typeless/README.md

 #### `SelectFunctions[L <: HList, FF <: HList]`

 Takes an `HList` of functions `FF` and an `HList` of potential arguments `Context`.
 It applies the arguments to the functions for which all the arguments are present.
-It returns an `HList` with the results
+It returns an `HList` with the results.
+It will *not compile* if there is a function that cannot be applied.

 #### example